 So it is fitting that the property where he and his family built their business, and where his designs are still produced, is lush with leaves, bark and a varied plant life.
-The grounds are bright with bamboo, and populated by native dogwoods, poplars, cedars, and black locusts, as well as dawn redwoods transported from the Pacific Northwest, where Nakashima was born.
+The grounds are bright with bamboo, and populated by native dogwoods, poplars, cedars, and black locusts, as well as dawn redwoods discovered in mainland China in the 1950s and propagated in US, that George purchased and planted on the property where have been flourishing ever since.
+They are a DECIDUOUS EVERGREEN, losing all their “needles” and fronds every year.
 The location is Bucks County, Pennsylvania, which has drawn artists of all stripes and, especially when he first came there, was surrounded by bucolic farm country.
 But there was another reason that Nakashima chose the town of New Hope as the site of his life’s work—the place name seemed prophetic.